melezhik/sparrowdo/README.md

 # Sparrowdo

-Sparrow Based Configuration Management Tool.
+Run Sparrow tasks remotely (and not only)

 # Build status